 Algae can come in many different forms.
 Below are the main types of algae that will make a home in your swimming pool:

-- Green algae – also known as blue-green algae, is the most popular type, and it needs sunlight, warmth, and water to survive.
+• Green algae: Also known as blue-green algae, this is the most common type and needs sunlight, warmth, and water to survive.

-- Black algae – a strain of blue-green algae that is attracted to plaster pools and contains a thicker cap that offers extra protection against algaecides.
+• Black algae: A strain of blue-green algae attracted to plaster pools and contains a thicker cap that offers extra protection against algaecides.

-- Red algae – these algae are associated with a different bacteria genus and can survive without sunlight.
+• Red algae: This type of algae is associated with a different bacteria genus and can survive without sunlight.

 Although algaecide is specifically designed to kill algaecide, it is not necessarily the most effective solution.
 Chlorine is much more successful at getting the job done, even if your walls are extra slimy and your walls are cloudy.
-According to the Missouri Department of Health, chlorine provides a cost-effective solution that reacts with water to produce a sanitizing species, hypochlorous acid, to kill algae.
+According to the Missouri Department of Health, chlorine reacts with water to produce a sanitizing species, hypochlorous acid, to kill algae.

 Much of the battle here is ensuring you maintain an ideal pool water chemistry with chlorine, bromine, or biguanide.
 Combined with a balanced pH level, this will be an effective protector against algae growth in your pool.